Miranda (state): Holy Cross of Pacairigua

-Religious image that is kept in the parish temple of the city of Guatire, Miranda state, Venezuela and that constitutes since the early seventeenth century the religious patron of that city.
+The Holy Cross of Pacairigua is a religious image that is kept in the parish temple of the city of Guatire, that constitutes the religious patron of the city since the early seventeenth century.
 The cross, made of cedar wood, covered with white paint and gold edges, is two meters high.
 It is taken out in procession every year on May 3, the Day of the May Cross at the Catholic Santoral.